Japanese GP: Vettel doesn’t go bananas but still leads Red Bull rampage at Suzuka

 A final corner altercation (including WWE style contact) between Felipe Massa and Jenson Button decided the final two placings, the pair finishing ninth and tenth respectively – but only just.

 Final word to Vettel, surely the soon to be crowned 2013 World Champion, ”I would like to enjoy today, I think it was a fantastic race.
 I love this race, the people are great and make it a special race.
 It doesn’t hurt when you win for the Championship.
 I’ve won four times here now, I’m already looking forward to next year.
 Regarding the Championship, we have good gap but we keep pushing.
 It looks very good at the stage but it’s not over until it’s over.”
-(Apex)
+(GP247)

 Subbed by AJN.